Des Plaines Orthopedic Spine Surgeons

 When you experience this, you should contact your back pain/spine specialist to discuss options such as nonsurgical treatment and surgical treatment.

-The Spine Center may determine surgery is necessary, especially if you have leg pain that prevents your regular activities after three months or more of treatment using nonsurgical methods.
+The Spine Center may determine surgery is necessary, especially if you have leg pain that prevents your regular activities after several months or more of treatment using nonsurgical methods.
 This surgery is quite successful at relieving pain.

 You may not be familiar with the term “scoliosis” but you may have heard the phrase “curved spine.”
 Abnormal curvature of the spine varies from one individual to another, and in some situations may be managed without surgery.
 The Spine Center uses minimally invasive techniques when surgical intervention is necessary.